What are TurboTax’s Up to Five Days Early Refund Delivery options?

 If TurboTax is unable to deliver your refund via direct deposit, we will send you a check, issued by Intuit, for the full amount of your refund, minus any fees.
 The check will be mailed to the address on your federal tax return.

 1 - Up to 5 Days Early to Your Bank Account: Personal taxes only.
 Your federal tax refund will be deposited to your selected bank account up to 5 days before the refund settlement date provided by the IRS (the date your refund would have arrived if sent from the IRS directly).
 The receipt of your refund up to 5 Days Early is subject to IRS submitting refund information to us at least 5 days before the refund settlement date.
 IRS does not always provide refund settlement information 5 days early.
 You will not be eligible to receive your refund up to 5 Days Early if (1) you take a Refund Advance loan, (2) IRS delays payment of your refund, or (3) your bank’s policies do not allow for same-day payment processing.
-Up to 5 Days Early fee will be deducted directly from your refund prior to being deposited to your bank account.
+Up to 5 Days Early fee will be deducted directly from your refund prior to being deposited to your bank account if you chose the Pay with your Refund option.
 If your refund cannot be delivered at least 1 day early, you will not be charged the Up to 5 Days Early fee.
 Up to 5 Days Early program may change or be discontinued at any time.

 Money movement services are provided by Intuit Payments Inc., licensed as a Money Transmitter by the New York State Department of Financial Services.
 For more information about Intuit Payments' money transmission licenses, please visit https://www.intuit.com/legal/licenses/payment-licenses/.